-Assortment planning is the process of selecting the collection of products which will be on offer in particular areas (localisation) and during specified periods of time (seasonality).
-It considers the financial objectives and seasonality of the product selection in a way so that both your and your customers gain from the outcome.
+Assortment planning is the process of selecting the collection of products that will be on offer in particular areas (localisation) and during specified periods (seasonality).
+It considers the financial objectives and seasonality of the product selection so that both you and your customers gain from the outcome.

-Assortment planning entails the evaluation of individual product attributes including: Brand, Size, Style, Colour, Function, Price and Stock Keeping Unit (SKU) performance during selection to address the preferences and needs of your customers.
-The assortment plan defines the products that make up your Categories, Sub-categories, Segments, and Sub-segments.
+Assortment planning entails evaluating individual product attributes, including Brand, Size, Style, Colour, Function, Price and Stock Keeping Unit (SKU) performance during selection to address the preferences and needs of your customers.
+The assortment plan defines the products that make up your categories, sub-categories, segments, and sub-segments.

 Optimising shelf space and the product selection within that space has always been a primary concern for retailers.
 The reasons for that are because the assortment of products is critical to demand generation and shopper satisfaction.

-One of the main ways a retailer can increase the financial performance is by increasing the level of customer satisfaction through the variety of products on offer.
+One of the main ways retailers can increase their financial performance is by increasing customer satisfaction levels by offering various products.

-An important factor to consider during the assortment planning process is that assortment variety increases inventory costs.
-Therefore it is important for assortments to be optimised.
+A critical factor to consider during the assortment planning process is that assortment variety increases inventory costs.
+Therefore assortments need to be optimised.

 From the supplier’s viewpoint, assortment selection and category space allocation are equally critical.
-Suppliers can’t generate any sales if their products aren’t represented on store shelves.
+Suppliers can’t generate any sales if their products are not on store shelves.

-As retail channels blur, assortment decisions are more important than ever and will determine whether or not a retailer can stay relevant in a competitive environment.
-To compete and win, there is a growing imperative for retailers to tailor their assortments by neighbourhood to respond to local preferences, and offer shoppers the right products at the right place and the right time.
+As retail channels blur, assortment decisions are more vital than ever and determine whether or not a retailer can stay relevant in a competitive environment.
+There is a growing imperative for retailers to tailor their assortments by neighbourhood to respond to local preferences and offer shoppers the right products at the right place and at the right time.

 With that said, we see that modern category management is tasked with “assorting to the individual”.
-This customer-centric approach to category management puts your customer at the centre of all decisions made with regards to which products to place on offer, how they'll be grouped, and how they'll be displayed.
+This customer-centric approach to category management puts your customer at the centre of all decisions made and focuses on which products to place on offer, how to group them, and how to display them.

-In practical terms, this means identifying the customer segments present within your shopper base and setting up category strategies evolving around the four P's, namely Product, Place (or merchandising) Price and Promotion.
-This is so as to better reach each segment.
+In practical terms, this means identifying the customer segments present within your shopper base and setting up category strategies evolving around the four Ps, namely Product, Place (or merchandising), Price and Promotion.
+Doing this allows you to reach each segment.

-Before you select your product assortment, you must identify the different consumer decision trees present within a category.
-Simply put, a Consumer Decision Tree (CDT) is a graphical record of the thought process which any shopper goes through when selecting a product in a category.
+Before selecting your product assortment, you must identify the different consumer decision trees present within a category.
+Simply put, a Consumer Decision Tree (CDT) is a graphical record of the thought process that any shopper goes through when selecting a product in a category.

 This graphical record outlines the different product attributes that make up the purchasing decision.
 For example, a customer may look at price first, then flavour, then size and brand last.

-The use of CDTs helps you to understand not only the buying behaviour of your customers better but also to grasp the expectations of each customer segment.
-This product knowledge is then translated into your assortments which align to a retail strategy with consumer behaviour.
+Using CDTs helps you understand not only the buying behaviour of your customers but also to grasp the expectations of each customer segment.
+You can translate this product knowledge into your assortments, which align to a retail strategy with consumer behaviour.

-Essentially, there are two ways you can cluster your stores.
+There are essentially two ways you can cluster your stores.

 The first thing to do when approaching clustering is to identify the two primary space and assortment variations that will drive localised assortments across your retail universe in almost every case.

-The shopper demand for different products will vary from store to store depending on multiple factors including Geo-demographic, Location, and Seasonality.
-The factors can be measured by the analysing internal point of sale data and external market data.
+The shopper demand for different products will vary from store to store depending on multiple factors, including Demographic, Location, and Seasonality.
+You can measure the factors by analysing internal point of sale data and external market data.

 Floor space in a particular store is a crucial element for creating a category assortment.
 Each assortment should take into account the space available across multiple stores.

 Store and category-based clustering are at the core of your assortment planning strategy.
-As stores across a retail universe may present a difference in demand among categories, your stores or categories that present similarities are grouped together.
+As stores across a retail universe may present a difference in demand among categories, you can group stores or categories that present similarities.

 You can use assortment optimisation software tools to reveal brand and SKU strengths and help them select these products and brands.

 These are the products or segments specific to each store cluster.
-These products are tailored to the specific needs of each cluster, and relate to the preferences of particular customer segments.
+These products are tailored to the needs of each cluster and relate to the preferences of particular customer segments.

-For example, if the customer segment in a particular cluster is price sensitive, you might want to place more economy products to better retain the loyalty of this customer segment.
-On the other hand, if the customer segment is convenience driven, more products with a convenient and appealing format will optimise the chances of increasing sales.
+For example, if the customer segment in a particular cluster is price sensitive, you might want to place more economy products to retain the loyalty of this customer segment.
+If the customer segment is convenience-driven, you can offer products in a convenient and appealing format.
+That will optimise your chances of increasing sales.

 By answering this question, you can adopt a more customer-centric approach to your category management strategy.
-Taking the correct merchandising strategies that will enhance the strengths of a category.
+The correct merchandising strategy will enhance the strengths of a category.

 The four major consumer consumer-based category roles are:

-It is important to determine the role of each category beforehand as this will determine and direct the merchandising strategy that will be put into place to deliver on the category role.
-And ultimately, it will affect the product selection and space allocation.
+It is vital to determine the role of each category beforehand as it determines and directs the merchandising strategy that will be put into place to deliver on the category role.
+Ultimately, it will affect product selection and space allocation.

-For example, if you choose to give your Meat category a Destination category role, the merchandising strategy you choose will most likely be focused on increasing traffic and defending the market share for this category.
+For example, if you give your Meat category a Destination role, you will most likely focus on a merchandising strategy that will increase traffic and defending your market share.
 To do so, you need to allocate more space to this category, keep margins relatively low to be attractive, and offer an excellent selection and variety.

-Cross merchandising is a tactic that category managers use to drive additional in-store sales.
-It is a Transaction Building strategy that focuses on increasing the size of the average basket, by encouraging your consumers to purchase complementary products.
+Cross-merchandising is a tactic that category managers use to drive additional in-store sales.
+It is a Transaction Building strategy and focuses on increasing the size of the average basket.
+It achieves that by encouraging your consumers to purchase complementary products.

-For example, instead of just buying a bag of crisps, a customer would add salsa sauce to their basket.
-Or, when purchasing paint, your customer would purchase paint brushes too.
+For example, instead of only buying a bag of crisps, a customer would add salsa sauce to their basket.
+Or, when purchasing paint, your customer would buy paintbrushes too.

 Spotting the products which can be cross-merchandised before creating an assortment will ensure that you take full advantage of every opportunity to increase your sales.

-Knowledge of transferable demand metrics within a category has a significant impact on your assortment plan as it will help you to prioritise a specific SKU or encourage the inclusion of an SKU in an assortment as opposed to products that might want to be removed.
+Knowledge of transferable demand metrics within a category has a significant impact on your assortment plan.
+It can help you prioritise a specific SKU or encourage the inclusion of an SKU in an assortment.

-By analysing how products are performing within a category using assortment planning software, you can compare SKUs and determine whether an SKU’s volume is more or less likely to be transferred to another SKU remaining in the assortment.
-If this challenge or opportunity is not taken into consideration during the assortment planning process, then the category will be placed at risk.
+By analysing how products perform within a category using assortment planning software, you can compare SKUs and determine whether SKU volume is more or less likely to be transferred to another SKU remaining in the assortment.
+If you do not consider this challenge or opportunity during the assortment planning process, you can place the category at risk.

 For example, which products are showing high levels of loyalty?
-You'd usually prioritise high loyalty SKUs in your assortment plan over lower loyalty SKUs because low loyalty SKUs could be transferred to other SKUs in the assortment.
+You'd usually prioritise high loyalty SKUs in your assortment plan over lower loyalty SKUs because you can transfer low loyalty SKUs to other SKUs in the assortment.

 Secondly, which products show high levels of exclusivity?

-Products that are highly exclusive have less transferable demand and therefore should be kept or added into the assortment.
+Highly exclusive products have less transferable demand and therefore should be kept or added into the assortment.
 Removing SKUs with high levels of exclusivity would put the category at risk and may drive your customers to shop elsewhere.

 Assortment planning is a critical step of category management.
-However, it is not dependent from other category management decisions.
-Assortment plans should always take into account the greater business strategy and the set of goals that you pre-define.
+However, it is not independent of other category management decisions.
+Assortment plans should always consider your business strategy and the set of goals that you pre-define.
 That's because it will affect the space and the product selection attributed to each category.

 Once the strategy has been agreed upon internally, it will give direction as to what merchandising tactics you should put in place to achieve your goals.

 For instance, you might choose to target a specific customer segment such as a price-sensitive segment or a convenience-driven segment.
-Other elements to consider in your assortment planning strategy includes the pricing strategy that you will adopt, and whether you will focus on higher profit margin products or rather try to push for higher volumes or units of merchandise.
+Other elements to consider in your assortment planning strategy include the pricing strategy you adopt and whether you will focus on higher profit margin products or push for higher volumes or units of merchandise

-Another element to consider is the Image Enhancing strategy that you will use to enhance your positioning in the market place.
-Your overall image positioning will be determined based on any area of the assortment plan relating to quality, variety, price, service, presentation, delivery and brands available.
+Another element to consider is the Image Enhancing strategy that you will use to enhance your positioning in the marketplace.
+You will determine your overall image positioning based on any area of the assortment plan relating to quality, variety, price, service, presentation, delivery and brands available.

 With the knowledge and skills required to develop optimised assortment plans, it can be time-consuming for you, especially without the right people skills.

-Your executives are then freed up to focus on higher-level strategy and to ensure that your brand strategy is communicated and reflected throughout your stores.
+Your executives can focus on higher-level strategy and ensure that your brand strategy is communicated and reflected throughout your stores.

 Planning localised assortments is highly dependent on effective software because of the highly data-intensive nature of category management.

-DotActiv’s assortment planning software works from an SQL data platform and is integrated with shelf and floor planning software.
+DotActiv’s assortment planning software works from an SQL data platform and integrates with shelf and floor planning software.

-The tool enables users and planners to rapidly plan localised assortments that are based on the retailers' unique strategies.
+The tool enables users and planners to plan localised assortments based on the unique strategies of retailers.

 Localised assortment plans are effective when based on the right data.